Łukasz Kozub

-Łukasz Kozub (born 3 November 1997) is a Polish professional volleyball player.
-At the professional club level, he plays for Stade Poitevin Poitiers.
+Łukasz Kozub (born 3 November 1997) is a Polish professional volleyball player who plays as a setter for Indykpol AZS Olsztyn.

-He represented Poland at the 2022 Nations League.
+He played for Poland in the 2022 Nations League.

 Career

 National team

 On 12 April 2015, the Polish national team, including Kozub, won a title of the U19 European Champions.
 They beat Italy in the final (3–1).
 He took part in the 2015 European Youth Olympic Festival, and on 1 August 2015 achieved a gold medal after the final match with Bulgaria (3–0).
 On 23 August 2015, Poland achieved its first title of the U19 World Champions.
 In the final his team beat hosts – Argentina (3–2).

 On 10 September 2016, he achieved a title of the U20 European Champion after winning 7 out of 7 matches at the tournament, and beating Ukraine in the final (3–1).
 On 2 July 2017, Poland, including Kozub, achieved a title of the U21 World Champions after beating Cuba in the final (3–0).
 Kozub was awarded an individual award for the Best Setter of the whole tournament.
 His national team won 47 matches in a row and never lost.